neo4j/neo4j-go-driver/README.md

 We're now providing _**experimental**_ binaries for `Linux`, `MacOS` and `Windows` [here](https://github.com/neo4j-drivers/seabolt/releases).
 Please remember that `OpenSSL` is still a requirement for all of these systems.
 In order to link seabolt statically make sure you have static OpenSSL libraries, too.

-Linux packages are being built on `Ubuntu 16.04` system and generated artifacts contain absolute paths to dependent static/dynamic libraries which are only applicable to `Ubuntu` file system layout. _**It may be better to compile seabolt from scratch if you are on a different Linux distribution.**_
+Linux packages are being built on `Ubuntu 16.04` system and generated artifacts contain symbol references/absolute paths to dependent static/dynamic libraries which are only applicable to `Ubuntu 16.04` package versions/file system layout. _**It may be better to compile seabolt from scratch if you are on a different Linux distribution or version.**_

 #### Source